 Any request for notice or renewal request must contain a description of the property owned by the person filing said request.
 Such description may be in general terms but shall be sufficient enough to readily identify such property.

 There shall be an annual charge of $25.00 for supplying this service, payable in advance.

 Also see BP/AP 2340 titled Agendas

 Adopted: April 16, 2013

-(This is a new policy replaces CLPCCD Policies 7010 and 7013)